About the AS Registered Nurse Degree at Ohlone

 No certificate program is offered in this program.

-The program is based on a selective admission process and involves a special application due in April for admission the following Fall Semester (August) and October for Spring Semester (January).
+The program is based on a selective admission process and involves a special application.
 Anatomy, Physiology, Microbiology, English, Intermediate Algebra or higher, Nutrition, Developmental Psychology, and Speech must be completed at the time of application in order to be eligible for the Registered Nursing program.

 Associate in Science (A.S.)
 Degree